 -

-Angel Investors: People who invest in early-stage startups in return for equity.
-They invest with high risk and high returns.
+Angel Investors: Individuals who invest in early-stage startups in exchange for equity.
+They often take higher risks and expect high potential returns.

 -

-Venture Capitalists (VCs): Companies that invest in high-growth startups and support them in expanding.
+Venture Capitalists (VCs): Firms that invest in high-growth startups and provide support for scaling operations and market expansion.

 -

-Government-backed Investors: Government-backed organizations such as Dubai Future Foundation and Hub71 that back startups that benefit national objectives.
+Government-Backed Investors: Organizations such as Dubai Future Foundation and Hub71, which back startups aligned with national objectives or sector innovation.

 -

-Corporate Investors: Organizations that invest in startups that align with their business model.
+Corporate Investors: Companies that invest in startups aligned with their strategic business goals, often seeking synergies or long-term partnerships.

 Research Tips: